Zestoneel/International_Debt_Analysis/README.md

 # International_Debt_Analysis
-In this project, I used SQL in a Python 3 Jupyter Notebook to analyze international debt statistics to draw conclusions.
+In this project, I used SQL in a Jupyter Notebook to analyze international debt statistics to draw conclusions.
+It's a guided project as part of DataCamp.